iipc/warc-specifications/specifications/cdx-format/openwayback-cdxj/index.md

 Field Specification
 ===================

-Each line, or record, is composed of five fields.
+Each line, or record, is composed of four (4) fields.

 The fields are seperated by spaces (0x20).
 Consequently, spaces may not appear in the fields, except for the last field (JSON block).

 Additionally, only the last (JSON block) field may begin with an opening curly brace (`{` - 0x7B).

-The first four fields are collectively known as the *sortable* fields.
+The first three fields are collectively known as the *sortable* fields.

 Searchable URI